 But each of them should be used to demonstrate different things, depending on the data you have and your goal.
 For example, line charts are mostly used to demonstrate trends or highlight specific points, whereas column charts are used to emphasise or compare two or more things.

 Another tip is to not mix your chart types for no reason unless adding them together reveals insights that would not be possible if left apart.
 Successfully mixing two chart types can show the similarity between two metrics and help the audience see the connection without using valuable brain power to figure it out themselves.

 Take this good example of mixing chart types when presenting data…

 If you want to go beyond the basics, try to create your own shapes and use their sizes to reflect proportion, see this example for some ideas:

 Even if you are presenting your data effectively, one way to make it even more engaging is to tell a story about it.
 To drive change, make an impact and influence key decision-makers, aim to balance attention-grabbing visuals with a clear story that has a structure – usually a beginning, middle and end so your audience can follow along.

 Be sure to understand how your data presentation matches or works with your narrative.
 Aim to use layers in your narrative to reveal the key elements of the data points you are presenting.

 There are lots of options for the public sector, and now is the time to put everything we know in place to harness the full potential of data.

 Improve Your Ability to Work with Data with our Data and Digital Courses

-Data will be a key player in the success of the public sector in 2022.
-Be prepared with our range of data and digital courses which will equip you with everything you need to work effectively with data.
+Data will be a key player in the success of the public sector in 2023.
+Be prepared with our range of Analytics courses which will equip you with everything you need to work effectively with data.
 Secure your spot today.